-This datapoint measures the percent of long-term residents who are exhibiting depressive symptoms.
+This datapoint is a measure of the percent of long-term stay patients who are demonstrating depressive symptoms.

 Appropriate Vaccine Usage

-This metric measures the percent of long-term stay residents who were vaccinated against pneumonia and flu.
+This datapoint is a measure of the percent of long-term care patients that were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy

-In Macomb Post Acute Care Center, 13.9% Percentage of Patients
+In Macomb Post Acute Care Center, 7.5% of Patients

-This datapoint is a measure of the percent of long-term residents that required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and eating.
-Some experts argue that this is a reasonable measure of a patient's well-being.
+This datapoint is a measure of the percentage of long-term patients who required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.
+Many believe this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Macomb Post Acute Care Center, 17.56% Percentage of Residents
+In Macomb Post Acute Care Center, 5.05% of Residents

-This datapoint is a measure of the percent of long-term stay residents that maintained mobility.
-Some experts believe that the ability to move around is important for residents' health.
+This datapoint is a measure of the percent of long-term stay patients who remained mobile levels.
+Some argue that the ability to move around is critical to patients well-being.

 Short-term Care: Rehospitalizations

-In Macomb Post Acute Care Center, 17.56 Percentage of Residents Rehospitalized
+In Macomb Post Acute Care Center, 5.05% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Macomb Post Acute Care Center, 11.82 Percentage of Patients
+In Macomb Post Acute Care Center, 24.11% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Macomb Post Acute Care Center, 71.65% Percentage of Resident
+In Macomb Post Acute Care Center, 97.21% of Resident

 - Mc Donough District HospitalAcute Care Hospitals 0.12 miles away525 East Grant Street Macomb Illinois 61455Government - Hospital District or Authority(309) 833-4101